-- 3. Using Microsoft Excel, open the .CDF file, choosing comma delimited when prompted to identify the delimiter type. - 4.
-Delete all data that were taken when the sonde was not in the water on station (i.e., transit time from the field office to the station).
+3. Delete all data that were taken when the sonde was not in the water on station (i.e., transit time from the field office to the station).
 Use the logbooks to determine this time.

 NOTE: For BGA data files, delete all out of water data and save BGA file for inserting into web data file.